 Samuel Opdycke and Joseph Robeson

 Samuel Opdycke was born in 1749, the sixth child of John and Margaret Opdycke.
-On December 7, 1775 he married Susannah, daughter of Joseph and Mary Robinson/Robeson.
-Most likely John Odpcyke gave the Wickecheoke mill property to son Samuel at the time of his marriage.
+On December 7, 1775, he married Susannah, daughter of Joseph and Hannah Robeson (name sometimes spelled Robinson).
+Most likely John Opdycke gave the Wickecheoke mill property to son Samuel at the time of his marriage.
 (I am a little surprised that Samuel Opdycke was an executor of his father’s estate, along with his brother-in-law John Buchanan, instead of Samuel’s older brother George.
 Administering the estate took Opdycke and Buchanan several years, as there were many debts to collect.)

 Samuel Opdycke served in the Hunterdon militia during the Revolution, and survived it fairly well.
 The 1780 tax returns show us that Samuel was prosperous.
 He was taxed on 193 acres plus 33 unimproved acres, along with 5 horses, 6 cows, 5 pigs, a gristmill and 2 stills.
 He was also assessed on “one old slave.”
 This was no doubt “the negro called Robbin” that Samuel’s father had bequeathed him in 1777, along with a cow and a windmill.